mateoguzman/nsp-formatter-teamcity/README.md

 # nsp-formatter-teamcity

-Teamcitye-compatible formatter for the Node Security Project (nsp)
+> Teamcity-compatible formatter for the Node Security Project (nsp)

+See the [nsp](https://github.com/nodesecurity/nsp) website for more information.